wischgol/vtkVrui/README.md

 which provide similar interaction styles.

 # License
-This code is provided is under the GNU General Public License
+This code is provided under the GNU General Public License